shadeetabasi/NYC-Challenge-Final/README.md

 ```

 ### NYC Real Estate Dataset
-* Use``pd.get_dummies`` to generate binary values for whether the subway station is ADA-Accessiblle - Yes, No, Partially
+* To generate binary values for the bins created to represent ranges for days on market, OneHotEncoder cannot process string values directly without mapping them as integers so for to create the days on market feature, use``pd.get_dummies``.
+By default, pandas.get_dummies only converts string columns into one-hot representation, unless columns are specified.

 * Based on our selection to use a Random Forest Regression, we knew we would ultimately need one comprehensive dataframe filled with x features (inputs) used to train the model.
 The front end was designed to have an input option for the count of bedrooms and bathrooms and the Y output would be an estimated price.
 That not only informed our decision to focus our preprocessing on those columns but also use this dataset as the starting point for the future merge of all binary encoded values.

 * The original dataset for all 2020 Real Estate Transactions in NYC was comprised of 36,177 rows and 41 columns.
 After dropping all rows with NaN values for zipcode or sold price and also dropping any rows where sold price < 10,000 (rentals inputted in mistakenly as sales or all transfers?) there were 35,295 rows to train our model.
 An unanticipated bottleneck was the need to replace string values - ``df['bed'] = df['bed'].str.replace('Studio', '0')`` or ensure all housing units listed had a minimum of 1 bathroom ``df['bath'].values[df['bath'].values < 1] = 1`` in advance of converting the bed, bath and days on market columns to floats.
 The machine learning model would also need to recognize sold price and listd price values so all $ symbols and commas were removed before converting the datatype.